Abiaselli/node_neuron_network/README.md

 Then you can press start training after adjusting your parameters and loading your model and tokenizer.
 Note: when pressing stop training, it will have a second dialog box pop up when it actually stops after the current batch is completed so you can save a model if you stop mid training.

-You can also create a tokenizer from a vocab.json, I will also include a program to convert text files to tokenizers if you would like to try this on your own.
+You can also create a tokenizer from a vocab.json, I also included a program to convert text files to tokenizers if you would like to try this on your own.
 I am particularly intrerested in trying to develop a model with a systematically developed tokenizer vocabulary, as most are pretty random and all over the place, but my first attempt to do this was with a character mapped tokenizer and it seemed xtremely limited in what it could do, I haven't tried it with the cascading node neural network yet.

+An inference program is included for testing.
+Note: if you edit the trainoing or inference program, make sure you are aware the logic of the transformers output a tuple of logits, attention_weights (as it is requried to be able to pass attention between nodes) so make sure that is taken into account if you alter the program

 I hope to add on to this and make incremental improvements over time.
-I should note this is not related to the NodeNet named in literature, so we will stick with Node Neuron Network for now.
+Also, this is not related to the NodeNet named in literature, so we will stick with Node Neuron Network or NNN, even though Nodenet is a better name.

 Citations: